Skip to content

 MRR (Monthly Recurring Revenue) is the sum of monthly subscription value across all active customers, normalized to a monthly basis.
 Annual subscriptions divide by 12; quarterly by 3.
 The foundation metric for SaaS finances; tracks growth, churn, expansion, and contraction over time.

-What porchops means by it
+What PorchOps means by it

 In context.

-Porchops reads MRR from Stripe directly.
+PorchOps reads MRR from Stripe directly.
 Each customer's subscription contributes its monthly-equivalent value; the sum is the company's MRR.
 Dale's Monday brief shows MRR delta week-over-week.

 MRR isn't revenue.
 A customer who paid annually contributed their full annual amount in cash, but their MRR contribution is 1/12 of that.
 Don't conflate the two.